Video shows activists in Kenosha arrested by officers who jumped out of unmarked vehicle

 Police said they recovered helmets, gas masks, protective vests, illegal fireworks and suspected controlled substances from the vehicles.
 Nine people were arrested on disorderly conduct charges.
 Police did not immediately release their names.

 Scheurle, the Riot Kitchen board member, said the group was putting gas in the organization’s bus and food truck when officers stormed them.
-She said it was “pure craziness” to suggest that they were using the gas for criminal activity.
+She said it was “pure craziness” to suggest they were using the gas for criminal activity.

 “It’s two giant vehicles and generators,” Scheurle said.
 “We don’t have guns, we don’t have weapons.
 We’re there to feed people.
 That’s it.”

-A U.S. Marshals spokeswoman in Washington, D.C., said Kenosha police called the agency to assist but that no marshals participated in the arrest.
+A Marshals Service spokeswoman in Washington, D.C., said Kenosha police called the agency to assist but that no marshals participated in the arrests.

-The Kenosha Police Department and the Kenosha County Sheriff’s Department didn’t immediately respond to multiple requests for comment Thursday.
+The Kenosha Police Department and the Kenosha County Sheriff’s Department did not immediately respond to multiple requests for comment Thursday.

 Scheurle, who is based in Seattle, described the Riot Kitchen members who were arrested as friends who helped run the group.
 She said three were released Thursday but others were still in jail.
 She and other Riot Kitchen leaders didn’t know where they were or who had taken them into custody until Thursday afternoon, she said.

 According to Scheurle, some of the members were driving in a caravan to D.C. when they decided to make a detour to Kenosha and join the demonstrations over the police shooting of Jacob Blake.
-Officer Rusten Sheskey shot the 29-year-old black man seven times in the back while trying to arrest him, leaving him paralyzed from the waist down and sparking another wave of protests and riots against police violence and systemic racism.
+Officer Rusten Sheskey shot the 29-year-old Black man seven times in the back while trying to arrest him, leaving him paralyzed from the waist down and sparking another wave of protests and riots against police violence and systemic racism.

 Scheurle said she lost contact with the group Wednesday afternoon and started to worry.
-After checking police reports in the area, she noticed a user’s video of the arrests.
+After checking police reports in the area, she noticed a social media user’s video of the arrests.
 The footage was viewed more than 800,000 times on Twitter.

 The tactic used in the arrests bore some similarities to tactics law enforcement agencies have deployed against activists in other cities where racial justice protests and riots have unfolded in recent months.
 President Trump has dispatched federal officers to suppress actions in cities around the country, prompting outcry from officials who accuse the administration of using “secret police” to crush lawful demonstrations.